Posts Tagged ‘lighting’

 Our fake north-light window.

-On the shortest day of the year, I thought it would be fitting to do a post about using artificial (or electric, artificial sounds so pejorative) light for painting.
+On the shortest day of the year, I thought it would be fitting to do a post about using an artificial (or electric, artificial sounds so pejorative) lighting setup for studio painting.

 For many years I would only work under natural light, but I was losing so much painting time in the winters that I needed to do something.
 As I was used to painting with a north facing window, the solution for me was to create a fake north-lit window.